 3. Get a treat

 As a pet parent, you’re probably already treating your cat or dog.
 Why not go somewhere that you both can enjoy a little something special?
-There are a few fast-food chains that offer pet-friendly treats, such as ice cream.
+A few fast-food chains offer pet-friendly treats, such as ice cream.
 If you ask for a Pup Cup at Dairy Queen, you’ll get a small serving of soft-serve ice cream.
 And Good Times offers Paw Benders, a mix of frozen custard, peanut butter, and mini milk bones.
 Many boutique pet stores also offer dog and cat-friendly “cookies” that are so good you may want to have one yourself.

 Of course, as a responsible pet parent, you know you shouldn’t let your pet overdo it with ice cream or anything else that might upset his digestive system.